 We explore the required considerations when undertaking set up, maintenance and operation of outdoor electrical enclosures.

 Cabinet cooling for outdoor enclosures seems simple, but it’s often little things that are overlooked that can reduce the means of having a well maintained and effective electrical cabinet.
-This not only improves the perfomance of the unit but also prevents the unneccesary failure of valuable electrical components inside the cabinet.
+This not only improves the performance of the unit but also prevents the unnecessary failure of valuable electrical components inside the cabinet.

 Types of Enclosure Cooling

 There are 2 types of enclosure cooling, through natural convection or forced convection.

 In natural ventilation heat from the unit rises and then dissipates out of the vents in the top of the unit.
 Although this option is more cost effective, it is a lot less controllable and cabinets have more potential to overheat causing the electrical equipment to fail.

 Using forced ventilation, the user can monitor and control every aspect of the outdoor enclosure.
 It works by pulling cold air in and expelling hot air out.
 Although there are different ways of doing this the concept remains the same.
 Being able to control the temperature is essential in an outdoor enclosure as the enclosure is faced with the elements along with potentially large changes of temperature.

 One of the main tasks in setting up an outdoor enclosure is working out the air flow.